Diocese of Lafayette in Indiana: 2000 to present

-Higi opened St. Theodore Guerin High School in Noblesville.
-In addition to working within the diocese, he also established outreach programs to Haiti.
-After over 26 years as bishop, Higi retired in 2010.
+Higi opened St. Theodore Guerin High School in Noblesville in 2004.
+In addition to working within the diocese, he established outreach programs to Haiti.
+After over 26 years as bishop, Higi retired as bishop of Lafayette in 2010.

-The current bishop of Lafayette in Indiana is Timothy Doherty from the Diocese of Rockford.
-Doherty was named by Pope Benedict XVI in 2010.
+Timothy Doherty from the Diocese of Rockford was named by Pope Benedict XVI to replace Higi in 2010.
 Between 1990 and 2010, the number of priests in the diocese had fallen from 154 to 129.
 To alleviate the shortage, Doherty recruited priests from Nigeria and Mexico.

+Doherty released a statement in 2015 encouraging Catholics in the diocese to avoid attending marriages of same-sex couples.
+He also stated that no priest or deacon could participate in such ceremonies and no Catholic facility could host them.

-In July 2020, Doherty suspended Reverend Theodore Rothrock, a priest at St. Elizabeth Seton Parish in Carmel, from public ministry.
+In July 2020, Doherty suspended Theodore Rothrock, a priest at St. Elizabeth Seton Parish in Carmel, from public ministry.
 In a Sunday bulletin, Rothrock had described the Black Lives Matter organizers as parasites and maggots.
 Rothrock later apologized for his remarks.

+A family sued the diocese and Our Lady of Mount Carmel Catholic School in Carmel in June 2026, stating that their middle school son was verbally and sexually abused by some of his male classmates.
+The parents said that the school administrators minimized the abuse and did nothing to stop it.

 Sex abuse

-In 1988, Reverend Ron Voss was first accused of sexually abusing a teenage boy.
+In 1988, the priest Ron Voss was first accused of sexually abusing a teenage boy.
 After undergoing therapy, Voss transferred to Haiti.
-He was ultimate laicized in 1993.
+The Vatican laicized him in 1993.
 Eight men eventually accused Voss of sexual abuse when they were teenagers.

-Also in 1988, Reverend Ken Bollinger was removed from public ministry by the diocese after it received complaints of him sexually abusing teenage boys.
+Also in 1988, Ken Bollinger was removed from public ministry by the Diocese of Lafayette after it received complaints of him sexually abusing teenage boys.
 He confessed to plying his victims with alcohol and playing sexual games with them.
 Bollinger was laicized in 2009.

-The diocese was sued in 1995 by a woman who claimed she was sexually abused by Monsignor Arthur Sego.
-However, the case was dismissed in court as the crime was past the statute of limitations.
-Sego was removed permanently from ministry in 1994.
-He was accused of fondling adult women and photographing young nude girls.